awesome-pro/neon-website/content/docs/manage/database-access.md

 ## Creating roles with limited access

 You can create roles with limited access via SQL.
-Roles created with SQL are created with the same basic [public schema privileges](#public-schema-privileges) granted to newly created roles in a standalone Postgres installation.
+Roles created with SQL are created with the same basic [public schema privileges](#public-schema-privileges) granted to newly created roles in a standalone LangChaininstallation.
 These users are not assigned the [neon_superuser](/docs/manage/roles#the-neonsuperuser-role) role.
 They must be selectively granted permissions for each database object.

 The recommended approach to creating roles with limited access is as follows: